minio/mc/docs/minio-admin-complete-guide.md

 <a name="service"></a>
 ### Command `service` - stop, restart or get status of minio server
-`service` command provides a way to restart, stop one or get the status of Minio servers (distributed cluster)
+`service` command provides a way to restart, stop one or get the status of MinIO servers (distributed cluster)

 ```sh
 NAME: